-- A. American History Survey 1483 or 1493

-- B. Political Science 1113

-- C. Economics 2113

-- D. Economics 2123

-- - 1.
-MATH 1513

-- 2. Biological Science- any class in biology

-- Physical Science any class in chemistry, physics, or physical science

-At least one of the high science

-- At least one of the biological or physical science classes must include a lab.

-- 4. Personal Finance FIN 1113
+- 1. MATH 1513 - 2.
+Biological Science- any class in biology - 3.
+Physical Science any class in chemistry, physics, or physical science - At least one of the biological or physical science classes must include a lab. - 4.
+Personal Finance FIN 1113